-The Academy will maintain an over-subscription waiting list throughout the autumn term for the first time admissions year (FTA) and throughout the relevant year for in-year admissions (mid-term transfers), ranked in the same order as the published over-subscription criteria and in line with the LA's waiting list rules, and not by the date of application.
+The LA (on behalf of the Trust) will maintain an over-subscription waiting list throughout the autumn term for the first-time admissions year (FTA) and throughout the relevant year for in-year admissions (mid-term transfers), ranked in the same order as the published over-subscription criteria and in line with the LA's waiting list rules, and not by the date of application.

-9. Priority Criteria for Entry Autumn 2022 Admissions and Mid-term Applications during 2022/2023 Academic Year
+9. Priority Criteria for Entry Autumn 2023 Admissions and Mid-term Applications during 2023/2024 Academic Year